Black Canyon Trail

 Getting to the trailhead:

-Park outside along the railing on the highway.
+Trailhead parking is on the left as you first enter.
+You can also park outside along the railing on the highway.
 If you park in the campground, you must pay a $10.00 vehicle fee.
+The map here (from the entrance area) shows the trailhead parking and trailhead location in the campground.

-Hike through the campground to the back left part of the second loop, between campsites 4 and 5.
+Hike through the campground to the back left part of the loop at the end of the campground, between campsites 24 and 26 (as shown in the map above).
 The trailhead has a sign.
-The hike from the campground entrance to here is an additional 100ft of elevation gain.
+The hike from the campground entrance to here is an additional 100ft/30.5m of elevation gain.

 You start gently heading uphill, walking past wild roses, cinquefoil, nodding wild onions, clematis, geraniums and other wildflowers (not all of which will be in bloom).
 The trail is easy to follow, and is usually wide enough to walk two abreast.